 • Swap space can be set on a swap file for file systems supporting it.

 We already have an EFI partition created by the Ubuntu installer, so we’ll keep using that.
 Then, instead of a single root partition mounted at /, we’ll create separate root (/) and boot (/boot/) partitions, since we want the former to be encrypted (and the latter can’t be, depending on the second-stage boot loader we end up using).
-Finally, we’ll use a swap file since that’s supported on our filesystem of choice, Btrfs.
+Finally, if swap is needed at all I’ll just use a swap file, since that’s supported on our filesystem of choice, Btrfs.

 Aligning partitions correctly avoids excessive read-modify-write cycles.
 A typical practice for personal computers is to have each partition’s start and size aligned to 1 MiB (1 048 576 bytes) marks.
 This covers all common page and block size scenarios, as it is divisible by all commonly used sizes - 1 MiB, 512 KiB, 128 KiB, 4 KiB, and 512 B. Warning: Misaligned partitions will prevent being able to use 4096 B sectors with LUKS.